- net-zero-engineering-year-industry-msc

 Introduction

 Possible career paths include work in youth and social justice related fields.
-Previous graduates have been successful in gaining jobs working for NGOs in the criminal justice and youth justice fields.
+Previous graduates have been successful in gaining jobs working for NGOs in the criminal justice field, in child and youth and advocacy, and in statutory sector criminal justice agencies.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes help our students gain key leadership positions both nationally and internationally.